 BOMBAST: "Has it occurred to you that it might have another meaning?"

 BOMBAST: "Have you learned nothing from the books I lent you?"

 BOMBAST: "The Secret Doctrine, for one."

 BOMBAST: "——Found more exciting stuff to watch on YouTube about alien conspiracies?
 Well, if you had read even the first few chapters you would know that there are higher and lower planes around this earth.
-They're not different planets inhabited by space aliens, but different dimensions of our own earth filled with discarnate human beings, quite a lot of whom are just as dim as you, whilst others are so advanced in spirituality and wisdom that those who have seen and met them regard them as gods.
+They're not different planets inhabited by space aliens.
+They're different dimensions of our own earth filled with discarnate human beings.
+Quite a lot of them are just as dim as you, whilst others are so advanced in spirituality and wisdom that those who have seen and met them regard them as gods.
 When Jesus said he came from 'above', he was stating the simple fact that he came to earth from a higher plane whilst the great mass of humanity come from lower ones, in some cases, very low indeed..."

 FLITTERFLOP: "Do you mean me?"